hrishi284/Online-Auction-System/README.md

 	 Admin Dashboard

   1.Admin can login and logout.
-  2.Admin can Approve the Property for listing
+  2.Admin can Approve the Property for listing.
- 3.Admin can have reports that
+ 3.Admin can have reports that.

 # 1)Login